On Gradings Modulo 2 of Simple Lie Algebras in Characteristic 2: The series

-\sssec{Remark} Observe an unpredicted fact: according to ~\eqref{defBracket}, if $X,Y\in \fvect(1;\underline{n})$, then $[X,Y]_u$ can be expressed in terms of $[X,Y]$ and $u$.
-In particular, concerning the $0$-even part of $\fvect(1;\underline{n})$, this implies the following fact: \sssbegin{Corollary} If $u(0)=0$, then the even part of the superization corresponding to~$D_u$ is a solvable Lie algebra. \end{Corollary}
+In particular, concerning the $0$-even part of $\fvect(1;\underline{n})$, this implies the following fact: \begin{Corollary} If $u(0)=0$, then the even part of the superization corresponding to~$D_u$ is a~solvable Lie algebra.\footnote{For more examples of simple Lie superalgebras whose even parts are solvable, see~\cite{BGL}.
+This is a phenomenon indigenous to $p=2$.} \end{Corollary}

 For $n=2$, any outer torus is conjugate to an inner one, see \eqref{*}.
 This is not so for $n>2$.